maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam16/part-1/test-1/passage-1.md

 | **breakthroughs**   | an important new discovery in something you are studying                              | ...the loss of potential **breakthroughs** in human medicine...                                                   |
 | **majestic**        | very big, impressive, or beautiful                                                    | ...the disappearance of an intelligent, **majestic** animal.                                                      |

-### **Vocabulary Learning Plan: The Secrets of the Polar Bear (7 Videos)**
+### **Vocabulary Learning Plan: The Secrets of the Polar Bear (5 Videos)**

-Đây là kế hoạch chi tiết để học toàn bộ 101 từ vựng từ bài đọc, được chia thành 7 phần dễ quản lý hơn.
+Đây là kế hoạch chi tiết để học toàn bộ 92 từ vựng từ bài đọc, được chia thành 5 phần dễ quản lý hơn.
 Mỗi phần tương ứng với một video/buổi học và kể một chương của câu chuyện, giúp bạn học từ vựng một cách tự nhiên.

 ---

-#### **VIDEO 1: The Arctic Survivor (16 words)**
+#### **VIDEO 1: The Arctic Survivor's Secrets (18 words)**

 **Video Script Prompt**

 **Target a specific use case:**
-"Help learners understand the polar bear's unique adaptations to its harsh environment and the health paradox it presents."
+"Help learners understand the polar bear's unique adaptations and the health paradox it presents."

 **Focus on a specific source:**
-"Focus on the first 16 vocabulary words.
+"Focus on the first 18 vocabulary words.
 For each, provide a short English meaning and a simple example sentence from the text."

 1.  **threatened**
 2.  **climate**